Skip to content

 • All year 3-6 children have been given the opportunity to take up instrumental lessons these are promoted through music demonstration assemblies.
 Currently we have peripatetic piano, flute, oboe and guitar lessons taught by specialist external instrumental teachers, with some children continuing group string lessons.
 (Funded by parents/carers)

-• Rocksteady: Children from Year 1 onwards have the opportunity to learn to be part of a rock band through peripatetic weekly lessons.
+• Rocksteady: Children from Reception onwards have the opportunity to learn to be part of a rock band through peripatetic weekly lessons.
 Being a drummer, base player, guitarist, keyboard player or vocalist and performing in front of friends and family develops musical confidence through a different pathway.

 • Performance opportunities - Throughout the year every child will have the opportunity to perform, this may be through singing, instrumental playing or performing own compositions.
 These performances will be through a range of platforms including school assemblies, class assemblies, school concerts and playing at school events.
 Opportunities to perform are inclusive of those children who may have instrumental lessons outside of school.